azat-co/fullstack-javascript/chapter4/chapter4.md

 For uglification of JS files (which decreases the file sizes), we can use the [Uglify2](https://github.com/mishoo/UglifyJS2) module.
-To install it with NPM, use:
+To install it with npm, use:

     $ npm install uglify-js